Glossary & Lingo

 clarifier

-A large circular or rectangular tank or basin in which water is held for a period of time during which the heavier suspended solids settle to the bottom.
-Clarifiers are also called settling basins and sedimentation basins.
+Also called settling basins and sedimentation basins.
+A large tank or basin in which water is held for a period of time during which the heavier suspended solids settle to the bottom by gravity.

 coliform